oldme/harvests/README.markdown

 Promises look like a good idea but they were met with some resistance (rather passive resistance, they are used only be some people, many prefer callbacks).
 In node.js, promises have multiple implementations but many implementations looks too bloated,complex, etc.
 I personally prefer to not use any promise or flow control library because they all failed my internal beauty tests and I always hoped for a better alternative (as syntax, simplicity and intuitive behaviour).

-Flow controls libraries, like 'async', looks interesting but a bit intimidating and with a learning curve (learning about cargo and other stuff is funny,not!).
+Flow controls libraries, like 'async', are interesting but a bit intimidating and with a learning curve.

 Harvest idea is based on the insight that you are doing calls to return values, doing calls in parallel, series, whatever!
 A harvest is doing stuff in parallel when is possible but ideally you don't have to think much about such things.
-Harvest doesn't attempt to resolve all imaginable cases involving asynchronous code but based on my experience it covers the usual cases found in real projects.
-My impression is that remains little need for promises, flow control libraries, etc.
+Harvest doesn't attempt to resolve all imaginable cases involving asynchronous code but it covers the usual cases found in real projects.
+My impression is that remains few cases where you need promises, flow control libraries, etc.

 ## ToDOs